Barrymoonshine/restaurant-page/README.md

 ## Summary

-The Restuarant Page is a simple project designed to teach how to use Webpack to dynamically create the contents of a website as part of [The Odin Project's](https://theodinproject.com) Full Stack Javascript curriculum.
+The Restuarant Page is a simple project designed to practice using Webpack to organise javascript files and dynamically create the contents of a website.
+This project was completed as part of [The Odin Project's](https://theodinproject.com) Full Stack Javascript curriculum.

 ## Key learning points